Resident Responsibilities and Requirements

 Residents will conform to the requirements delineated for them by the Designated Institutional Officer, the Program Director, and the Hospital’s Medical Education Committee.
 Residents will participate in this process utilizing the following methods:

-- Discussions with the Program Director, DIO, faculty, and the Internal Medicine Medical Education Committees regarding progress in meeting the objectives of the training program (scheduled formally at regular intervals).
+- Discussions with the Program Director and/or Assistant Program Director regarding progress in meeting the goals and objectives of the training program (scheduled formally, twice per year).

 - Each resident must complete a written “Service Evaluation” and an evaluation of attending faculty at the end of each month’s rotation and submit it to the Medical Education Department.

-- The resident will attend those committee meetings to which he/she has been assigned by the Program Director or DIO (these may include Quality Assurance, Utilization Review, Quality Council Mortality/Morbidity, Osteopathic Utilization, and Tumor Conference).
+- The resident will attend those committee meetings to which he/she has been assigned by the Program Director or DIO (these may include Medicine Peer Review, Rapid Response/Code Blue, Quality Improvement and Patient Safety, Code Stroke, Utilization Review, etc.)

 - The resident will comply with the ACGME research requirements as assigned by the Program Director.

-- The resident will attend all required didactic meetings, Journal Club, Morning Report, Noon Lecture, and others as assigned to maintain a minimum attendance goal of 80%
+- The resident will attend all required didactic sessions to maintain the minimum attendance requirement of 80%

-- Residents must obtain an educational license in the state of Michigan to start their residency and the fee is covered by the program.
-Residents must take part III of COMLEX/USMLE in order to advance to the second year of the residency and must pass by the end of the second year.
-Residents can continue on an educational license for the duration of the residency but in order to moonlight, residents must obtain a full Michigan Osteopathic license and DEA number, which is at the residents’ own cost.
+- The resident must obtain an educational limited license and controlled substance license in the state of Michigan prior to the start of residency (the fee is covered by the program).
+Residents can continue on an educational license for the duration of the residency but in order to moonlight, residents must obtain a full Michigan license and DEA number, which is at the residents’ own cost.

-- The resident must complete the ACGME-ADS survey in the assigned time frame for each contract year.
+- The resident must complete the annual ACGME-ADS survey.

 - Residents must abide by all of the Basic Standards for Residency Training in Internal Medicine provided by the ACGME.